iamtango/Nextjs_Project/README.md

   - can define a default.js file to render as a fallback for unmatched slots during the initial load or full-page reload.
   - On reload or rerender , it will first try to Render the unmac=tch slot's default.js file, if not available then show 404 error.
   - Ensure that content of modal doesn't get rerender when it not active.

+#### Intercepting Routes

+- It allows you to load a route from another part of your application within the current layout.
+This routing can be useful when you want to display the content of a route without the user switching to a different context.

+#### Intercepting routes can be defined with the (..) convention, which is similar to relative path convention ../ but for segments.

+- You can use:
+  - (.) to match segments on the same level
+  - (..) to match segments one level above
+  - (..)(..) to match segments two levels above
+  - (...) to match segments from the root app directory

+It can be use with parallel routes

+#### Route Handlers

+- It allow you to create custom request handlers
+- Route Handlers are only available inside the app directory.
+They are the equivalent of API Routes inside the pages directory meaning you do not need to use API Routes and Route Handlers together.
+- route.js
+  - By default rouye handlers are catched when using get method

+### Middleware

+- It allows you to run code before a request is completed
+- It runs before cached content and routes are matched